-AGPB is an initiative of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology together with ADVANTAGE AUSTRIA, the foreign trade organisation of the Austrian Federal Economic Chamber, and transfers the criteria of the national climate protection initiative klimaaktiv for the construction and real estate industry to the international environment.
+AGPB is an initiative of the Federal Ministry for Innovation, Mobility and Infrastructure and the Federal Ministry for Economy, Energy and Tourism together with ADVANTAGE AUSTRIA, the foreign trade organisation of the Austrian Federal Economic Chamber, and transfers the criteria of the national climate protection initiative klimaaktiv for the construction and real estate industry to the international environment.
 The public sponsorship of the AGPB Award ensures a high level of credibility and independence.
 Austrian architecture and planning offices, construction and technology companies are thus supported worldwide with their projects for climate-neutral construction.